Christos-Paraskeva/honeycomb_tech_test/README.md

 The delivery class takes 4 parameters:
 - Name
 - Price
-- Optional: Discount Condition (How many uses of this delivery method will constitute a discount) - This must be an Integer value
+- Optional: discount condition (how many uses of this delivery method will constitute a discount) - This must be an Integer value
-- Optional - Discount Cost (Discount condition must be defined otherwise this will be ignored)
+- Optional: discount cost (discount condition must be defined otherwise this will be ignored)

 **To run tests:**